MODULE 8 -

 18. A systematized approach known as zero-based budgeting:

-A. Classifies the budget by the prior year’s activity and estimates the benefits arising from each activity.
+the budget by the prior year’s activity and estimates the benefits arising from

-C. The process is not time consuming since justification of costs can be done as a routine matter.
+process is not time consuming since justification of costs can be done as a

 D. Zero-based budgeting includes variable costs only.